ad-freiburg/ad-blog/content/post/project-bill-of-material-exploration-service.md

 necessitates that each plant has its own BoM version of every material produced there.
 For example, consider a sensor that has to be assembled by gluing the hull together.
-There are two plants; one plant has advanced machinery which can glue parts together and in the other plant humans do the same work.
+There are two plants; one plant has advanced machinery that can glue parts together and in the other plant humans do the same work.
 Both plants can produce the sensor, but the plant with advanced machinery would require less glue than the plant operated by humans.
 So the sensor has effectively two BoMs, one for each plant.